 Basic Orchid Care: How to Fix a Broken Orchid Stem

-If the orchid has stem is completely severed the best thing to do is to make a fresh cut with a sterilized pair of scissors or clippers.
-Use isopropyl alcohol to clean the blades, and then make the cut as close to the damaged area as possible.
+- Cut off the damaged area with a pair of sterilized scissors.
+Use isopropyl alcohol to clean the blades of your clippers, and then make the cut as close to the damaged area or node as possible.

-Take care of the plant as you normally do in order to de-stress the plant and get it to bloom as quickly as possible.
-Keep in mind that depending upon the time of year, and the type of orchid you have it may be a few weeks or an entire year until the plant blooms again.
+- Care for your plant as you normally do in order limit stress.
+Depending upon the life cycle of your orchid, and the specific variety you have, it may produce another bloom in just a few weeks or it make take an entire year.
 Research more on your specific type of orchid (there are more than 25,000 types you know) in order to determine how you should specifically care for the plant, and when you can expect more flowers.

 Normal Orchid Care Instructions

 Set the plant in a south-facing windowsill where it will receive plenty of indirect sunlight.
 If the plant gets too hot, or receives too much direct light, the leaves will likely change colors.
 If discoloration occurs, move the plant to a location where it will receive bright light without being exposed to too much heat.